Organisms Make Their Own Food

 And yeah — that's actually more nuanced than it sounds.

 Understanding this concept also requires recognizing its broader ecological impact.
-When autotrophs synthesize organic matter, they do not just feed themselves; they create the foundational energy reserves that sustain entire ecosystems.
+So when autotrophs synthesize organic matter, they do not just feed themselves; they create the foundational energy reserves that sustain entire ecosystems.
 Herbivores consume plants, carnivores consume herbivores, and decomposers break down the remains, recycling nutrients back into the soil and water.
 Without the continuous production of organic compounds by autotrophic organisms, energy transfer through trophic levels would cease, making this self-feeding capability one of the most critical processes in biological science.

 Step-by-Step or Concept Breakdown